Excigma/Userscripts/student.auckland.ac.nz/uoa-timetable-to-ical.md

 6. Note: Importing events from `.ics` files might be a **difficult to reverse action** depending on your calendar application.
 Read the `Important` block above before importing the `.ics` file.

 > [!IMPORTANT]
-> **The calendar will not update if your timetable changes.
-Events may show up even on public holidays when classes are not running.**
+> **Events may show up even on public holidays when classes are not running.
+Check SSO on public holidays to verify.
+The calendar will not update if your timetable changes.**

  ## Steps to create a new calendar in your calendar application
  ### Google Calendar